SimCmngs/PasswordManager-Implementation/README.md

 ### 2️⃣ Installation/Configuration:
 - Performed the installation remotely, using `TeamViewer` and `Zoom`.

-- This allowed for full control of the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.
+- This allowed for full control of the user's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.

 - Because TeamViewer lacked a built-in, voice calling feature, Zoom was used instead to communicate with the client.
 Providing timely responses to their requests and questions.